viniltc/viniltc/README.md

-# 👋 Hi, I'm Vinil T. Chackochan
+# 👋 Hi, I'm Vinil Chackochan

 I'm an Engineering Researcher with a strong foundation in Biomedical Engineering.
 I specialize in systems engineering, risk management, and the development of medical devices.
 With a PhD in Bioengineering and Robotics, I have contributed to cutting-edge research and product development in the medical device industry.